raystack/firehose/docs/reference/core-faqs.md

 ## What all data formats are supported ?

-Only Protobuf is supported by the Stencil client, the schema registry used by Firehose.
-Nevertheless, support for JSON and Avro is planned to be included in a future Firehose release.
+Elasticsearch and MongoDB sink support both JSON and Protobuf as the input schema.
+For other sinks, we currently support only Protobuf.
+Support for JSON and Avro is planned and incorporated in our roadmap.
+Please refer to our Roadmap section for more details.

 Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 Data streams on Kafka topics are bound to a Protobuf schema.